awsdocs/amazon-s3-developer-guide/doc_source/RetrievingObjectUsingNetSDK.md

   5. ByteRange = new ByteRange(0, 10)
   6. };
   ```
 + When retrieving an object, you can optionally override the response header values \(see [Getting Objects](GettingObjectsUsingAPIs.md)\) by using the `ResponseHeaderOverrides` object and setting the corresponding request property\.
 The following C\# code example shows how to do this\.
-For example, you can use this feature to indicate that the object should be downloaded into a file with a different filename that the object key name\.
+For example, you can use this feature to indicate that the object should be downloaded into a file with a different file name than the object key name\.
 **Example**

   ```